Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 E = K + U = \frac{1}{2} mv^2 -\frac{GMm}{r}
 {% end %}

-$E$ must be less than zero for an object to remain in orbit.
+Remember how we discussed that when we have an object with $U(r) > 0$, the object is heading towards an unstable position?
+The same applies to the gravitational potential energy: $E$ must be less than zero for an object to remain in orbit.
 Solving for $v$ in the case $E \geq 0$, we find that the **escape velocity** of an object in orbit is given by:

 {% math() %}
 v_{\mathrm{esc}} = \sqrt{\frac{2GM}{r}}
 {% end %}

-## Angular momentum
+### Angular momentum

-Newton's second law can be formulated in terms of momentum $\vec p$:
+For gravitational problems, due to the _radial_ nature of the gravitational force, it is often helpful to formulate Newton's second law in terms of _angular momentum_ $\vec L$, defined:
 {% math() %}
-F = \frac{d\vec p}{dt}
+\vec L = \vec r \times \vec p
 {% end %}

-However, for radial problems, it is often more helpful to formulate Newton's second law in terms of _angular momentum_ $\vec L$, defined:
+This is directly analogous to Newton's second law formulated in terms of the regular (linear) momentum $\vec p$:

 {% math() %}
-\vec L = \vec r \times \vec p
+F = \frac{d\vec p}{dt}
 {% end %}

-In this case, Newton's second law becomes the equation for **torque** $\vec \tau$, the radial equivalent of force:
+By switching from the linear momentum to the angular momentum, Newton's second law becomes the equation for **torque** $\vec \tau$, the radial equivalent of force:

 {% math() %}
 \vec \tau = \frac{d\vec L}{dt} = \vec r \times \vec F
 {% end %}

-> Note that torque is covered more in-depth in the section on rotational motion.
+> Note that torque is covered more in-depth in the [section on rotational motion](#rigid-body-and-rotational-motion) later on in the guide.

+Why is this significant?
+Because gravity obeys the **conservation of angular momentum**, meaning that the angular momentum of any orbiting body bound gravitationally is always **constant**.
+This seemingly-obscure result famously explained one of the three **Kepler's laws**, which we will see next.

-## Kepler's laws
+### Kepler's laws

+Kepler's laws are a set of three laws devised by the astronomer [Johannes Kepler](https://en.wikipedia.org/wiki/Johannes_Kepler).
+Kepler worked in an era when the motion of celestial bodies, which we now know is a consequence of gravity, was poorly understood.
+Kepler, who arrived at his laws by data-fitting the observational data collected by his superior [Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe), likely had no idea _why_ his laws worked: the full explanation would have to wait until Newton devised his three laws of motion and his theory of universal gravitation.
+Kepler's laws were as follows:

 1. Each planet moves in an elliptical orbit described by the parameters $a$ and $b$
 2. A line from the Sun to a given planet sweeps out equal areas in equal times
 3. The square of the period of the orbit is proportional to the cube of $a$

-Kepler's first law means that the orbits of planets follow the equation of an ellipse:
+**Kepler's first law** means that the orbits of planets follow the equation of an ellipse:

 {% math() %}
 \frac{x^2}{a^2} + \frac{y^2}{b^2} = 1